The Story So Far…

 I don’t live in Fremantle now, but when I visit, I make sure that I get a coffee at Gino’s and wait for the Fremantle Doctor to quench my soul in one big gust of salty air.
 I now make my home in Canberra, the nation’s beautiful bush capital.

 I’ve lived in some interesting places in my life.
 I’ve lived in Paris, in a converted old convent, when I was a research fellow at the National Library of France.
-I got to enjoy my favourite pastime - looking at very old maps, and practise my French, which I have passionately spoken since embracing the language in primary school.
+I got to enjoy my favourite pastimes at the same time - looking at very old maps, and practising my French, which I have passionately spoken since embracing the language in primary school.
 I’ve lived in Broome (not to be confused with the broom cupboard I lived in, in Edinburgh, Scotland).
 I once lived in a caravan in the sand dunes of Hamelin Bay, in Southwest WA.
 I wrote a novel on a typewriter with a really, really, really long extension cord!
-I’ve lived in London, Dublin, Galway, Melbourne, a tiny WA wheat belt town called Wyalkatchem, and I’ve lived in a remote Aboriginal community in the Kimberley.
+I’ve lived in London, Dublin, Galway, Melbourne, a tiny WA wheat belt town called Wyalkatchem, and I’ve lived in a remote Aboriginal community in the Kimberley (it may have influenced my last novel a little).
 All of these places have helped kindle a very sound sense of what home means to me – home is wherever you are, if there’s love there too.

 Having started my career as a high school teacher, I thrive on developing a strong passion for Australia’s heritage in young people.
 I have worked for 13 years in museum and arts education as a leader of public engagement teams, notably at the Australian War Memorial, Bell Shakespeare, the National Archives of Australia, the Royal Australian Mint and the State Library of Victoria.